kelvinduybui/Analyzing-Sales-Production-Performance-in-Bicycle-Manufacturing-SQL/README.md

 | 2013 | Helmets | 543.21975 |

 ### **Key Takeaway:**
+Helmet discount costs surged from 2012 to 2013, rising more than 3.6x (from ~150 to ~543), showing high promotional efforts.

 ### ❺ **Business Need:**
 The company wants to understand customer loyalty after successful shipments in 2014.